meowosaurus/aa-simplewiki/README.md

 Before installing this app into your dev AA you need to rename it to something suitable for your development project.
-Otherwise, you risk not being able to install additional apps that might also be called example.
+Otherwise, you risk not being able to install additional apps that might also be called simplewiki.

 Here is an overview of the places that you need to edit to adopt the name.

-Easiest is to just find & replace `example` with your new app name in all files listed below.
+Easiest is to just find & replace `simplewiki` with your new app name in all files listed below.

 One small warning about picking names: Python is a bit particular about what special